dankim-dev/rhyfeel-overview/README.md

 ## Why RhyFeel?

 Despite growing accessibility technologies, **music remains largely inaccessible** to people with hearing impairments.
-RhyFeel addresses this gap by **translating audio into visual and tactile signals**, offering a new sensory pathway to experience rhythm, beat, and emotion.
+RhyFeel addresses this gap by **translating audio into visual and tactile signals**, offering a new sensory pathway to experience rhythm and beat.